 WordPress/Automattic’s DMCA Notice form requires you to enter the URLs of both your original post and the plagiarist’s post, as well as details on what copyrighted material has been used.
 If you don’t have the link, you can find it easily by Googling WordPress DMCA notice.

-You can also find it by opening up the plagiarist’s post, and down at the bottom of the screen beside the follow box, click the three horizontal dots, and then when the menu pops up, click “report this content.”
-In your reader feed or in the app, click the three horizontal dots beside the like button, and click on “report this post”
+You can also find it by opening up the plagiarist’s post.
+Down at the bottom of the screen beside the follow box, click the three horizontal dots, and then when the menu pops up, click “report this content.”

-Once WordPress gets the notice, they will check that it’s a valid complaint, then they will remove the copyrighted content from the plagiarist’s site.
-They will then send an email to the plagiarist and the complainant saying that the content was removed because of a DMCA notice.
-If the plagiarist doesn’t file a counter-notice disputing your claim, WordPress put a “strike” on their account so repeat offenders can be identified.
+Once WordPress gets the notice, they’ll check that it’s a valid complaint then remove the copyrighted content from the plagiarist’s site.
+They’ll then send an email to the plagiarist and the complainant saying that the content was removed because of a DMCA notice.
+If the plagiarist doesn’t file a counter-notice disputing your claim, WordPress put a “strike” on their account.
+This allows for repeat offenders can be identified.

 One thing that I used to struggle with was wanting to let other members of the community know that someone’s engaging in shady behaviour.
-I decided that I would add a not on my terms and conditions (or it could be in a site footer with your copyright notice) that I would publish the name and address of sites that violated my copyright.
-Realistically no one’s going to read that, but that’s not my problem.
+I decided to add a line in my terms and conditions (or it could be in a site footer with your copyright notice) that I may publish the name and address of sites that violate my copyright.
+Realistically, no one’s going to read that, but that’s not my problem.
 For me, that’s enough to overcome any reluctance to name names, and I think there’s value in making people aware of plagiarizers in our midst.
 It also feels satisfying, which is a nice counterpoint to the grr of discovering someone’s ripped off your content.

 I spent a good chunk of time this morning doing DMCA notices for my books.
 There are loads of illegal book download sites scattered across the internet.
 I hunt these down by putting the book title in quotes and the words “pdf download” into Google.
 Once you’ve found sites that list your book, it’s a matter of figuring out who owns/hosts the site so you can submit a DMCA notice.
 When filing the DMCA notice, I include the URL for a page/post on my site that talks about the book, as well as the URL of the book sales page on Amazon or wherever.